teragrid/asura/README.md

 }
 ```

-and can be found in [this file](cmd/abci-cli/abci-cli.go).
+and can be found in [this file](cmd/asura-cli/asura-cli.go).

 #### kvstore

-The `abci-cli kvstore` application, which illustrates a simple key-value Merkle tree
+The `asura-cli kvstore` application, which illustrates a simple key-value Merkle tree

 ```golang
 func cmdKVStore(cmd *cobra.Command, args []string) error {